Visa Information

 Processing Time

-The earliest you can apply is 3 (three) months before you intend to travel.
-In most cases, you will be informed within 15 calendar days whether your application has been successful.
+The earliest you can apply for your visa is 6 months before you intend to travel.
+In most cases, the processing time is 30 calendar days.
+After applying for your visa, you will not be able to take home your passport while your visa application is being processed.

 Dutch Caribbean visa